Hai4320/How-mobile-cross-platform-works/README.md

 =>  That why app flutter is heavy than native app.

 ### UI
 - Flutter doesn’t use native UI components; instead, it renders all components using Graphics Rendering (Skia/Impeller).
+- Until now Flutter is using Skia - an open source rendering engine developed by Google.
+Skia is designed to support high-speed 2D graphics rendering on multiple platforms, including Android, iOS, macOS, Windows, Linux, and even web browsers, but some feature isn't alway optimized for Flutter => Flutter need a new rendering engine that is Impeller.
+- Impeller is a rendering optimization introduced by the Flutter team.
+Impeller is aimed at improving rendering performance, particularly on mobile devices.
+- Graphics Rendering (Skia/Impeller) is part of Flutter Engine.
+- How it work?
+**Android**
+XML: View/ViewGroup -> Display List -> Rendering Thread -> OpenGL -> GPU -> Display
+Compose UI: Composition ->  Display List -> Rendering Thread -> Skia -> GPU -> Display
+**IOS**
+**Flutter**
 ## Kotlin Multiplatform